TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 ```
 {% endalert %}

-With DMA, we’ll need to first [buffer](/posts/digital-audio-synthesis-for-dummies-part-2/#buffering) an array of samples.
+With DMA, we’ll first need to [buffer](/posts/digital-audio-synthesis-for-dummies-part-2/#buffering) an array of samples.
 Our loop will run like this:

 1. Buffer samples.
 2. Wait for DMA to be ready.
 3. Start the DMA.

 Do you notice a flaw in this approach?
 Since we’re using a *single* buffer, we risk overwriting the buffer while it’s being sent.
-Hence, some wonky effects might infect our signal!

 Let’s try to implement it anyway and play a simple 440Hz sine wave.